jindeok/Turbo-CF/README.md

 Can also be run in jupyter env: main.ipynb

 ## Optimal parameters
-We provide optimal parameters for each dataset herein.
+We provide the optimal parameters for each dataset herein.

 - Gowalla
 alpha (a): 0.6, power (s): 0.7 filter: 1